jainayushjain95/GFGProblems/README.md

 Problem 046  -> Find the length of the longest even odd subarray
 Problem 047  -> find maximum circular sum subarray
 Problem 049  -> Majority Element
 Problem 050  -> Max sum of k consecutive elements
+Problem 051  -> Find if there is a subarray with given sum in an array of Non -ve integers